na-na-hi/renget/archive/AdvancedCardWritingTricks.md

 Note: JavaScript is filtered out.

+Please note there are some restrictions to using <style> tags cross-frontend.
+The style tag should be all on one line, and there must be some regular markdown text preceding it (which is allowed to be invisible markdown text).

 Here’s a non-exhaustive list of cool things you can do with HTML.
 Read the hyperlinked characters’ defs to see how the effects are accomplished.

 ───── ⋆⋅☆⋅⋆ ─────